Field Collection for Fusion Projects | XGRIDS Pro Guide

 5.3 Field Collection for Fusion Projects

-Executing each segment correctly, marking connection points precisely, and confirming overlap quality before leaving site.
+Executing each segment correctly, marking control points precisely, and confirming overlap quality before leaving site.

 Segment Execution